 This is why our focus remains the children who need us the most, the one’s no one else wants, the one’s left behind.

 This enables us to ensure there is financial accountability and site visits that confirms funding goes where intended.
-This also enables us to help over 6,000 children in 32 countries!
-What a joy to be able to work together to meet the needs for the least of these.

 “‘For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink; I was a stranger and you took me in; I was naked and you clothed me; ”

 These children are praying daily that God will provide for them.